joebayden/Car_Price_Prediction/README.md

 # Car_Price_Prediction

-# Car Price Prediction in Belarus 🇧🇾 Nazarov Islom
+# Car Price Prediction in Belarus by Nazarov Islom

 This project aims to **predict car prices in Belarus** , **analyse car data** , **find the corralations**  using machine learning, based on key vehicle features like brand, year, engine specs, fuel type, transmission, mileage, and segment.